JohnMalagise/dppa/docs/mlb-2020-table.md

 Anthony Rendon | 23 |  0.915 | 151 | 0.599
 George Springer | 24 | 0.899 | 140 | 0.589
 Eloy Jimenz | 25 | .891 | 140 | 0.580

+## Analyzing the Differences

+I took the top 25 OPS leaders of 2020 and calculated their DPPA.
+As shown by OPS ranking, the order is significantly different when you order it via DPPA, even though the two statistics don't seem to be much different from one another.

+## DJ LeMahieu

+DJ Lemahieu is ranked 4th according to OPS but is 17th according to DPPA.
+He drops so far down because he never attempts to steal bases, and because DPPA is calculated off of plate appearances instead of at bats.
+Since he gets walked a lot, and walks don't count as at bats, he excells in OPS.
+But since DPPA purely looks at total bases manufactured per plate appearance, he does not get the luxury of deflating the denominator in the equation.